m1ner79/project-cc/README.md

+# To install this project

+First of all, you are going to need NPM (or Yarn, alternatively).

+Once you download this onto your machine you need to run:

+### `npm install`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).